Feminism in Australia: Notable Australian feminists

 Australia has and has had several notable feminist authors, academics and activists whose work has been recognised internationally.
 Perhaps most widely recognised is Germaine Greer, whose book The Female Eunuch was held in high acclaim after its publication.
-The book's content was considered highly radical at the time of its publication in 1970, with Greer recommending female practices like tasting their own menstrual blood.

-From June 2010 to June 2013, Australia was led by its first female prime minister, Julia Gillard.
-Gillard is perhaps best known, internationally, for the Misogyny Speech delivered in the Australian Federal Parliament on 9 October 2012 to then Federal Opposition Leader, Tony Abbott.
+Julia Gillard was Australia's first female prime minister from June 2010 to June 2013.
+On October 9 2012, Gillard delivered a famous Misogyny Speech in the Australian Federal Parliament about following accusations of sexism from the Federal Opposition Leader, Tony Abbott.
 In 2020, Gillard's speech was voted 'Most Unforgettable" moment in Australian television history by readers of The Guardian newspaper.

 Australia has had several feminist organisations during its history, many of which helped the push for basic women's rights like granting of full suffrage, financial independence from husbands, access to abortions, and equal pay.
 Other high-profile Australian feminists include Eva Cox and Jocelynne Scutt.

 1800 to 1920

 The first examples of Australian feminism occurred during the mid 1800s to 1900.
 The early movement mostly concerned the applications of basic human rights to women, including the right to vote, the right to stand for parliamentary election, and protection from sexual exploitation.
 Mary Lee, an Australian-Irish woman, was influential in garnering support for many women's rights movements in Australia.
-From 1883 onwards, Lee was involved in the raising of the Age of Consent for girls in Australia from 13 to 16, the founding of The Working Women's Trades Union, and co-founded the South Australian Women's Suffragette League, which led to the granting of suffrage rights to women in South Australia.
+From 1883 onwards, Lee was involved in the raising of the age of consent for girls in Australia from 13 to 16, the founding of The Working Women's Trades Union, and co-founded the Women's Suffrage League, which led to the granting of suffrage rights to women in South Australia.
 In the early 1900s the Australian Labor Party displayed reluctance toward women and their entrance to the parliament.
 During World War I, women were introduced into the workforce at higher rates than previous years, although often in fields already populated by women.